Mikkidi101/Loppuprojekti/index.md

    * Is possibly mentally unwell

 _Tehtävä 5_
-1. Cut the cheese.
+1. Cut the cheese

  Make sure that the cheese is cut into little triangles.

-2. Slice the tomatoes.
+2. Slice the tomatoes

  Be careful when holding the knife.

  For more help on tomato slicing, see Thomas Jefferson's seminal essay _Tom Ate Those_.

-### **EN täysin ymmärtänyt tässä tehtävän antoa, mutta tässä näkemykseni siitä!**

 ## **Paragraphs**